Food processing: Benefits

 Benefits of food processing include toxin removal, preservation, easing marketing and distribution tasks, and increasing food consistency.
 In addition, it increases yearly availability of many foods, enables transportation of delicate perishable foods across long distances and makes many kinds of foods safe to eat by de-activating spoilage and pathogenic micro-organisms.
 Modern supermarkets would not exist without modern food processing techniques, and long voyages would not be possible.

 Processed foods are usually less susceptible to early spoilage than fresh foods and are better suited for long-distance transportation from the source to the consumer.
 When they were first introduced, some processed foods helped to alleviate food shortages and improved the overall nutrition of populations as it made many new foods available to the masses.

 Processing can also reduce the incidence of food-borne disease.
 Fresh materials, such as fresh produce and raw meats, are more likely to harbour pathogenic micro-organisms (e.g. Salmonella) capable of causing serious illnesses.

-The extremely varied modern diet is only truly possible on a wide scale because of food processing.
+The varied modern diet is possible on a wide scale because of food processing.
 Transportation of more exotic foods, as well as the elimination of much hard labor gives the modern eater easy access to a wide variety of food unimaginable to their ancestors.

 The act of processing can often improve the taste of food significantly.

 Mass production of food is much cheaper overall than individual production of meals from raw ingredients.
 Therefore, a large profit potential exists for the manufacturers and suppliers of processed food products.
 Individuals may see a benefit in convenience, but rarely see any direct financial cost benefit in using processed food as compared to home preparation.

 Processed food freed people from the large amount of time involved in preparing and cooking "natural" unprocessed foods.
 The increase in free time allows people much more choice in life style than previously allowed.
 In many families the adults are working away from home and therefore there is little time for the preparation of food based on fresh ingredients.
 The food industry offers products that fulfill many different needs: e.g. fully prepared ready meals that can be heated up in the microwave oven within a few minutes.

 Modern food processing also improves the quality of life for people with allergies, diabetics, and other people who cannot consume some common food elements.
 Food processing can also add extra nutrients such as vitamins.